-To fill this gap in the literature, we run a field experiment with 1100 senior-year undergraduate students in the graduating Class of 2023 at the University of California, Berkeley - a major flagship public university in the largest American state.
-We partner with the Career Center and using exclusive UC Berkeley data, we present personalized information graphics on school-and-major-specific salary distributions to students in the treatment group.
-We are able directly document students' beliefs about available wage distributions prior to the experiment, and then show how the treatment changes those beliefs.
+wage distributions prior to the experiment, and then show how the treatment changes those beliefs and students' intended search wages and search behavior before the annual September Career Fair, where students historically launch their job search.
 At the end of the school year, we work with the Career Center to follow students' outcomes, and observe their actual post-school employment and earnings outcomes.
 Our paper suggests an economically important role for subjective beliefs about labor market conditions and shows the effectiveness of a light-touch information intervention on employment and earnings for first-time job seekers.

-We begin by building upon previous models of labor search with subjective beliefs, such as Cox and Oaxaca (2000), Cortes et al. (2023) and Alfonsi et al. (2023), to derive testable predictions on how correcting errors in beliefs should affect the wage distribution.
+We begin by building upon previous models of labor search with subjective beliefs to derive testable predictions on how correcting errors in beliefs should affect the wage distribution.
 Errors in information lead to inefficient labor search.
-Under traditional labor search models, workers accept a job offer only if the wage offered is above their reservation wage, or the minimum wage at which they would choose to work over continuing their search in unemployment (McCall 1970, Pissarides 1985, Mortensen 1986, Mortensen and Pissarides 1994, Burdett and Mortensen 1998).
+Under traditional labor search models, workers accept a job offer only if the wage offered is above their reservation wage, or the minimum wage at which they would choose to work over continuing their search in unemployment.
 Under this framework, workers who accept earlier job offers tend to have a lower reservation wage and therefore a lower realized wage.
-However, recent papers suggest that workers update their labor market expectations as they search, suggesting that workers have subjective beliefs over expected wages and anchor beliefs about outside options to their wages (Conlon et al. 2018, Jager et al. 2023).
-We formalize a model for predictions.
-Ultimately, We show that students who underestimate should set too low of a reservation wage, leading to inefficiently low actual wages.
-Conversely, students who overestimate should set too high of a reservation wage, leading to an inefficiently higher likelihood of unemployment.
+However, recent papers suggest that workers update their labor market expectations as they search, suggesting that workers have subjective beliefs over expected wages and anchor beliefs about outside options to their wages.
+Ultimately, we show that students who underestimate the wage distribution set too low of a reservation wage, leading to inefficiently low actual wages.
+Conversely, students who overestimate set too high of a reservation wage, leading to an inefficiently higher likelihood of unemployment.